pslucas0212/CCSM-104-Building-Account-Success-Plans/README.md

 2. Clarify where they want to get to.
 What does success utlimately look like
 3. Identify when they want to get there.
 How quickly do they want to acheive the outcome/value.
 Fast or slow.
 THis will depend on business priorities and any constraints
 4. Layout how they want to get there.
 Some customers have a higher tolerance for more risks (errors).
 Some customers want to minimize risks.

+## Anatomy of A Success Plan
+1. Where are they on their journey right now
+2. What is their next major milestone
+3. Are they doing the right things to hit that milestone
+4. What will they need from you to help them reach their next milestone?  (services, adivce, help, etc.)

+### Success Plan Challenges
+1. Not enought time - to understand customer's definition of succes and build a plan to help the customer
+2. Not enought information about the customer.
+At least the perception that there is not enough information.
+Why did the cusotmer to you and what problems were they trying to solve.
+3. Not enought value - customer doesn't perceive enought value from the success plan.
+The customer doesn't fully engage in the process and its hard to drive more value.
+If you are building the plan you need to engage the customer in the plan.
+You do the plan to create value for the customer.
+First order value for the customer and second order value for you to learn more about your customer.
+4.